Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 ![image](https://user-images.githubusercontent.com/60257466/113517562-43374880-959e-11eb-9ba6-1e259236cb9d.png)

-(iv)Forecasting of all varieties of crops with the Maximum, minimum and Modal price
+(iv)Forecasting of all varieties of crops with the maximum, minimum and Modal price

 a) Bengal Gram Common and Groundnut pods Common